-ASSUMPTION #1: During intercultural communication, the message sent is usually not the message received.
+Assumption #1.
+During intercultural communication, the message sent is usually not the message received.
 Whenever people from different cultures come together and exchange messages, they bring with them a whole host of thoughts, values, emotions, and behaviors that were planted and cultivated by culture.
 As we have said, intercultural communication is a symbolic activity in which the thoughts and ideas of one person are encoded into a verbal or nonverbal message format and then transmitted through some channel to another person who must decode it, interpret it, and respond to it.
 This process of encoding, decoding, and interpreting is filled with cultural noise.
 Noted intercultural communication scholar Gudykunst has asserted that during intercultural communication culture acts as a filter through which all messages, both verbal and nonverbal, must pass.
 To this extent, all intercultural exchanges are necessarily, to a greater or lesser extent, charged with ethnocentrism.
-Hence, during intercultural communication, the message sent is not the message received.34
+Hence, during intercultural communication, the message sent is not the message received.32

 Ethnocentrism refers to the idea that one's own culture is the center of everything and all other groups (or cultures) are scaled and rated with reference to it.
-Sociologist W. G. Sumner argued that ethnocentrism nourishes a group's pride and vanity while looking on outsiders, or out-groups, with contempt.35 Although culture may mediate the extent to which we experience ethnocentrism, it is thought to be universal.
+Sociologist W. G. Sumner argued that ethnocentrism nourishes a group's pride and vanity while looking on outsiders, or out-groups, with contempt.33 Although culture may mediate the extent to which we experience ethnocentrism, it is thought to be universal.
 One of the effects of ethnocentrism is that it clouds our perception of others.
-We have a tendency to judge others, and their communication, based on the standards set by our own culture.
+We have a tendency to judge ethnocentrism

+The tendency to place one's own group (cultural, ethnic, or religious) in a position of centrality and highest worth, while creating negative attitudes and behaviors toward other groups. others, and their communication, based on the standards set by our own culture.
 Neuliep and McCroskey have argued that the concept of ethnocentrism is essentially descriptive and not necessarily pejorative.
 Ethnocentrism may serve a valuable function when one's in-group is under attack or threatened.
 Moreover, ethnocentrism forms the basis for patriotism, group loyalty, and the willingness to sacrifice for one's own group.
 To be sure, however, ethnocentrism can be problematic.
 In not looking past their own culture, people see little importance in understanding other cultures.
-At high levels, ethnocentrism is an obstacle to effective intercultural communication.36
+At high levels, ethnocentrism is an obstacle to effective intercultural communication.34